ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/which config file/_index.md

 Butler uses configuration files in YAML format.

-A default config file called `production_template.yaml` is included in the release Zip files on the [download page](https://github.com/ptarmiganlabs/butler/releases) (starting with version 9.3.0).
+A default config file called `production_template.yaml` is included in the release Zip files on the [download page](https://github.com/ptarmiganlabs/butler/releases).
 It is also available in the [GitHub repository](https://github.com/ptarmiganlabs/butler/tree/master/src/config).

 Make a copy of it, then rename the copy `default.yaml`, `production.yaml`, `staging.yaml` or something else suitable to your specific use case.
 Update it as needed (see the [config file reference page](/docs/reference/config-file/) for details).